digicyc/TTBotzor/README.rst

 - ``/sgir autoskip`` : Checks status of Autoskip
 - ``/sgir autoskip on`` : Turns AutoSkip of it's songs on.
 - ``/sgir autoskip off`` : Turns AutoSkipping off and allows your bot to DJ if they have tunez.
+- ``/sgir skip`` : Will skip the bots currently playing song.
+If autoskip is turned off of course.

 License